tzeikob/replica/README.md

   --port 27111
 ```

 in this case we override the default port `27017` by a given command line argument, in order to start the server at the port `27111`.
-This way you can set any configuration option is listed by the mongodb documentation.
+This way you can set any configuration option is listed in the mongodb's documentation.

-#### Customize configuration with a custom configuration file
+#### Customize configuration via a custom configuration file

 You can also customize the configuration of the server by providing your configuration file `mongod.conf` at the creation of the container like so: